Ground Beef (1 Cup)

 How to consume ground beef without glucose spikes

-Incorporate non-starchy vegetables like broccoli, spinach, or kale with your ground beef meals.
-The fiber content in these vegetables can help moderate blood sugar levels.
+Add non-starchy vegetables such as broccoli, spinach, or bell peppers to your meal.
+These can help moderate blood sugar levels.

 Stay Hydrated